truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 {{< expand "Click Here for More Information" "v" >}}
 ![CreateVMWInstallMediaSCALE](/images/SCALE/22.12/CreateVMWInstallMediaSCALE.png "VM Installation Media")

 The VM can be created initially without an OS installed.
-To navigate to the location that you have previously uploaded an installation file, use the **Optional: Choose installation media image** dropdown navigation list.
+To navigate to the location where you have previously uploaded an installation file, use the **Optional: Choose installation media image** dropdown navigation list.
 Click on the <i class="fa fa-caret-right" aria-hidden="true"></i> to the left of **mnt** and at the pool and dataset levels to expand the options.
 Select the location of the installation file.
 The path displays in the location field.

 The **Upload an installer image file** checkbox is not selected by default.
 If you select this option, additional fields display:
 ![CreateVMWInstallMediaUploadSCALE](/images/SCALE/22.12/CreateVMWInstallMediaUploadSCALE.png "VM Upload Installation Media")